The Harrisburg Young Professionals – Updated January 8, 2020

 5.1 Executive Director.
 The Board of Directors has the power to employ and, in accordance with applicable law, to terminate the employment of an Executive Director.
 The Executive Director has the responsibility of managing the day-to-day affairs of the Corporation and administering the programs and policies of the Board of Directors.
 The Executive Director will report directly to the Board of Directors and will keep the Board of Directors fully informed of his or her activities.
 The Executive Director does not have any authority to act for or on behalf of the Corporation without the express authorization of the Board of Directors.
 Subject to budgetary constraints approved by the Board of Directors, the Executive Director may appoint and employ any professional and support staff or agents necessary to serve the Corporation.
 The compensation of the Executive Director shall be determined by a majority vote of the Board of Directors.

 5.2 Employees.
-Subject to budgetary constraints and pre-approval by the Board of Directors, the Executive Director may employ such agents and employees as the needs of the Corporation may require.
+Subject to budgetary constraints and pre-approval by the Board of Directors, and in consultation with the Personnel Committee, the Executive Director may employ such agents and employees as the needs of the Corporation may require.
 The Executive Director shall be responsible for the day-to-day supervision of any such agents and employees.
 The Board of Directors shall fix the compensation of such agents or employees by majority vote.

 ARTICLE VI – ELECTIONS AND APPOINTMENTS